Is the threat of ransomware keeping you up at night in spite of your best efforts to protect your company ?

 - Maintain internal SLAs against security threats

 Once AD is compromised, nobody can log in.
-Restoring it after a ransomware attack is not as simple as clicking the “restore” button.
+An Acitve Directory Recovery after a ransomware attack is not as simple as clicking the “restore” button.
 It requires a precise series of exact steps and the right tools.
 Otherwise, you risk destroying the entire Active Directory forest.
 Can you imagine the impact this would have on your business?

 Compromised Active Directory Backups

 By the time you’re locked out of your systems, hackers have probably been studying your networks for months.

 They’ve had ample time to encrypt or tamper with your backups – or worse, delete them.
 As a result, malware is almost certainly lurking in your backups, just waiting to be reactivated.
-Finding backups that are not affected can take days, if not weeks.
+Finding AD backups that are not affected can take days, if not weeks.

 One way to mitigate this risk is to treat AD backups separately from other systems.
 Storing them in a highly secure location, inaccessible from your current environment, can keep them safe.

 Compromised Ransomware Recovery Environment

-Hackers may also try to access your DR environment and force you into a reinfection loop.
+Hackers may also try to access your Disaster Recovery environment and force you into a reinfection loop.
 What is your fallback plan if you’ve introduced malware to your OS and your DR environment is also compromised?
-Restoring AD separately from your other systems to a clean, on-demand, high-availability environment can save the day.
+Restoring Active Directory separately from your other systems to a clean, on-demand, high-availability environment can save the day.

 Inadequate Testing of Active Directory Ransomware Recovery

 The weakest link in the recovery scenario is the restoration process.
 And yet, many DR plans are untested or inadequately tested.

 Testing Active Directory restoration independently from other systems is essential, as it often reveals vulnerabilities or broken processes.
-Who would be held accountable for a failed recovery caused by flaws in your AD DR plan?
+Who would be held accountable for a failed recovery caused by flaws in your AD Disaster Recovery plan?

 Active Directory literally holds the keys to your kingdom.
-Therefore, establishing an AD-specific recovery and DR plan to address these vulnerabilities is essential.
+Therefore, establishing an AD-specific recovery and Disaster Recovery plan to address these vulnerabilities is essential.

 Readiness evaluation: Have you made Active Directory Disaster Recovery a priority?

 Use these questions to analyze your current practices.
 Does anything set off alarm bells?